The Savant Class

 You can make a Savant quickly by using these suggestions.

 First, make Intelligence your highest ability score, followed by your Dexterity.
-Second, choose the Noble background.
+Second, choose the Noble Background.

 Adroit Analysis

-Predictive Defense
+Predictive Dodge

 The Savant